Dr. Maria Adriana Verdaasdonk (Netherlands/Australia)

 Dr. Junji Watanabe (Japan)

 Junji Watanabe received his PhD in Information Science and Technology from the University of Tokyo in 2005.
 He studies cognitive science and communication devices with applied perception.
 His fields of interest are visual and haptic perception and communications.
-He received an honorary mention at Ars Electronica 2004 and 2011, and his works exhibited at the Ars Electronica Center.
+He twice received an honorary mention at Ars Electronica, and has had his works exhibited at the Ars Electronica Center.
 He also works in the area of stage design and dance with media performance unit 66b/cell.